joshgerdes/jekyll-uno/_drafts/avd-collect.md

 >
 > This script was NOT created by me and comes 'As/Is', this article is merely intended to share the script to assit others in their AVD troubleshooting.
 >
 > This script is intended to help support Microsoft Customer Support with assisting customers, but was made publically accessible to assist with MS Support cases and Azure Virtual Desktop diagnostics.
+No data is automatically uploaded to Microsoft.

 A lot of the information below is contained in the script readme and changelog, however, I am supplying this article for reference and to help share this nifty tool.